 Campañà questions us about historical memory.
 On the complex and plural coordinates with which we revisit the past and what reactions it provokes in the present.
 But it does something more, it forces us, it obliges us to take sides.
 By humanising all sides, it will be up to the spectator to judge whether his attitude was equidistant or a reflection of someone who observed the complexity of human behaviour with a certain vertigo.

-TV3 A la carta (Catalan version): “La Capsa Vermella, la guerra infinita d’Antoni Campaña”
+Catalan TV, TV3 A la carta (Catalan Version): “La Capsa Vermella, la guerra infinita d’Antoni Campaña”